 In 2004, Greg and Alex, a father-son team working in Bolivia, came across a man on the road who was holding a little broken radio.
 He pleaded with them, “Fix it, it’s my life!”
-They helped him get the radio repaired and realize it was tuned to a radio station broadcasting in his native language, Quechua.
+So they helped him get the radio repaired.
+As they did, they noticed it was tuned to a radio station broadcasting in his native language, Quechua.

-Greg and Alex had been searching for a way to share the Gospel with the people of isolated villages cut off from the rest of civilization during the rainy season.
-They were amazed to find the radios were made in their native Canada.
+Greg and Alex had been searching for a way to share the gospel with the people of isolated villages cut off from the rest of civilization during the rainy season.
+Furthermore, they were amazed to find these little radios were made in their native Canada.
 Since then, they raised funds to purchase and distribute radios that include a Quechua audio translation of the Bible.
 In the last 10+ years Greg and Alex, along with many short-term workers, have distributed more than 50,000 little red radios.

 Hospitality is a big part of Bolivian culture.
 These women are preparing meat for a communal meal.